rdcoc/rdcoc.github.io/README.md

 - [ ] We're going to make a quick video to show how you can contribute changes to the webste and how to sign up for a github account.
 - [ ] Please contribute details about your business so we can add you to the list of members and help drive traffic to your website.

+## Suggestions, Corrections & Bugs
+If you've got a cool idea for the website then we can't wait to hear it.
+Please open an issue in the issues tracker and tell us all about it.